silkapp/json-schema/README.md

 [![Build Status](https://travis-ci.org/silkapp/json-schema.svg?branch=master)](https://travis-ci.org/silkapp/json-schema)

 `json-schema` is like XML schemas, but for JSON.
+It's haskell specific and has no relation to json-schema.org.

 The package provides